elixir-explorer/explorer/README.md

 ## Getting started

-In order to use `Explorer`, you will need Elixir and Rust (nightly) installed.
+In order to use `Explorer`, you will need Elixir and Rust (stable) installed.
 Then create an Elixir project via the `mix` build tool:

 ```